sahilrajput03/sahilrajput03/learn-obs.md

 # Readme

-## Using google meet with virtual camera with firefox
+## Using google meet with virtual camera with firefox outputs a mirror image of your scrren image?

 Problem: Google meet flips the camera video horizontally by default and when we use virtual camera of the obs-studio we see that the vidoe of the scren also suffers this., i.e., text is simply not readable.